The Three Passes Trek

 We

-do not have our own gear available for rental but there are many places
+do not have other gear available for rental but there are many places

 offering gear for rental in Kathmandu and we can recommend a number of places